Numerical extraction of de Haas - van Alphen frequencies from calculated band energies: Numerical method

 Note that during the ``Record Fermi surface point between $(x,y)$ and $(x_{g},y_{g})$'' algorithm step (Fig.~\ref{fig:flowchart}), the Fermi surface point is not simply placed halfway between $(x,y)$ and $(x_{g},y_{g})$, but rather linearly interpolated between the two so that its position on the slice is given by:

+The recorded energy slope is resolved into two components: $\left( \frac{d E}{d k_{||}} \right) _{i}$ parallel to the glance direction (i.e. across the Fermi surface), and $\left( \frac{d E}{d k_{\bot}} \right) _{i}$ perpendicular to the glance direction.
+These two orthogonal energy slope components are obtained during algorithm operation via numerical difference equations of the form:

+where $\Delta x$ and $\Delta y$ are the $k$-space grid point spacings for the super cell slice $x$ and $y$ directions, respectively, and $(x_{i-1},y_{i-1})$ are the coordinates of the previous ``stepped-on'' point.

 To further clarify the core Fermi surface detection algorithm presented in Fig.~\ref{fig:flowchart}, the action of this procedure on a small portion of an example slice is shown in Fig.~\ref{fig:exampleslice}.
-The algorithm has already been stepping around by the time it arrives at the depicted portion of the slice.
+The algorithm has already been stepping around the slice by the time it arrives at the depicted portion.
 The operations performed, in order, are: